 There are three components to SAP.
 If you do not comply with any component, you may lose aid eligibility.
 The three components are as follows:

 While students are expected to enroll full-time to be eligible for financial aid, each student must successfully complete at least a minimum percentage of all credit hours attempted.
 This percentage includes all institutional and transfer credit hours, regardless of whether you received financial aid.
 Grades of W, D, F, I, U, Q, X, NG, and grade exclusions are not considered to be adequate grades for completion.

 Maximum Hours (Excessive Hours)

 Students are expected to complete their degree pursuits within a maximum timeframe, including transfer hours earned as well as institutional attempted hours.
 Students may not receive financial assistance beyond the following:

 - Graduate Students: 150% of degree program requirements

 Credit hours are cumulative; thus, students working towards obtaining more than one degree in the same category (e.g., double major) may reach this maximum timeframe before completing their course of study and may need to appeal eligibility.

 Students who fail to meet minimum SAP standards are not eligible to receive financial aid.
 Students will be notified of the reason(s) for the loss of eligibility through an email sent to their TAMU email address as well as via the Scholarships & Financial Aid Portal.

-Students who graduate from Texas A&M University but do not meet Scholarships & Financial Aid Satisfactory Academic Progress minimums will be denied aid eligibility for additional coursework taken at the same degree level (i.e. teacher certification or post-baccalaureate work), but may visit with a Scholarships & Financial Aid advisor to determine continuing eligibility.
-Academic progress for students beginning a new degree level (i.e. undergraduate to graduate, or graduate to professional) will be evaluated based on coursework/performance at the new level.
+Students who graduate from Texas A&M University but do not meet Scholarships & Financial Aid SAP minimums will be denied aid eligibility for additional coursework taken at the same degree level (i.e. teacher certification or post-baccalaureate work), but may visit with a Scholarships & Financial Aid advisor to determine continuing eligibility.
+Academic progress for students beginning a new degree level (i.e. undergraduate to graduate or undergraduate to professional) will be evaluated based on coursework/performance at the new level.